We do not discriminate on the grounds of:

 A number of members of Chambers are actively involved with the Social Mobility Foundation, both as e-mentors and in hosting SMF candidates for placements.

-Chambers has four Equality and Diversity Officers.
+Chambers has five Equality and Diversity Officers.
 They are currently Paul Mitchell QC, Daniel Saoul QC, Helen Evans, Shail Patel and Joshua Folkard.
 Together with other appropriate members of Chambers, the Equality and Diversity Officers monitor the effective implementation of the Equality and Diversity Policy and regularly review its effectiveness.
 Chambers’ Diversity Data Officer is Richard Liddell.